Frequently Asked Questions

 What is Plentifully?

-Plentifully is a cash-free marketplace and community-powered network where neighbors can swap or donate surplus produce, seeds, tools, garden space, and knowledge.
+Plentifully is a cash-free, community-powered network where neighbors can share garden surplus, swap seeds and supplies, donate extra produce, and connect through local food-sharing hubs.

-Our mission is to make neighbor-to-neighbor food sharing simple, safe, and joyful for backyard growers, community gardens, and anyone who wants to help their neighborhood thrive.
+Our mission is to make neighbor-to-neighbor food sharing simple, safe, and joyful for backyard growers, community gardeners, partner organizations, and anyone who wants to help their neighborhood thrive.

 You can learn more about our story and mission on the About page.